grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 I was escorted out of the house by AB2 around four in the afternoon for a walk around the Hampstead Heath extension and Golders Hill Park.
 Neither of these are tremendous sites for scarcities or rarities, but they do have some attractions in the Winter.
-Amongst the Black-headed Gulls, a reliable few Common Gulls hang - not a bad tick, given their inapt naming.
+Among the Black-headed Gulls, a reliable few Common Gulls hang - not a bad tick, given their inapt naming.
 The Heath extension yields some excellent views of Redwing, and a Great Spotted Woodpecker made a quick flypast